Otann/datadog-clj/README.md

 (require '[datadog.core :as dd])
 ```

-If you are using an alternative installation, you can easily redefine the default connection with:
+If you are using an alternative installation, you can easily redefine the
+default connection to the agent with the following code:

 ```clojure
 (dd/set-connection! {:host "datadog" :port 31337})